rfc391/HyCAN/README.md

 3. Commit your changes: `git commit -m "Description of changes"`.
 4. Push to the branch: `git push origin feature-name`.
 5. Submit a pull request.

+---

+## License

+This project is licensed under the [MIT License](LICENSE).

+---

+## Acknowledgements

+Special thanks to our research collaborators and supporters.

+---

+**Footer**

+---
+This project is part of the HyCAN Initiative, aimed at advancing hydrogen-based technologies.
+For more details, visit our [official website](https://hycan.org).